 Let’s find out the main outstanding specs in the manufacturer’s manual.

-As we mentioned, Yamaha EZ-220 Organ Piano with light keys are suitable for young children and beginners to practice playing music.
+As we mentioned, Yamaha EZ-220 with light keys is suitable for young children and beginners to practice playing music.

 Because of its low price and simple structure for entry-level, EZ-220 has only 61 touch keys, but they can light up to support you playing.
 The non-weighted keys are perfect for starting playing.